derricklai33/T3A2-Budget-Tracker/README.md

 - A range of other metric tracking charts will be implemented, to allow people to select and visually interpret things such as categories of expenses or their monthly expenditure.

 ## Target Audience
-- As mentioned above, the target audience for this application is broad and it can be easily adopted and used by anyone.
+- The intended audience for this application is targeted towards users that are looking keep their finances and expenses under control.
+Users that own shares will also be able to find use out of this application by having a watch-list and real-time tracking graph analysis for shares of their choice.

 ## Tech Stack